 The Bottom Line: Antibiotic-free alone isn’t enough.
 Pay extra for organic— or even better— spring for Animal Welfare Approved.

-Organic meat is a good place to start considering routine antibiotic use is prohibited.
+Organic meat is a good place to start considering routine antibiotic use is prohibited (19).
 However, keep in mind that an organic label tells us nothing about animal welfare or additional “natural” additives such as sugar or MSG.
 So it doesn’t necessarily ensure that we’re practicing conscious carnivorism.

-Certified Humane is an even better choice than organic.
-Certified Humane ensures continuous outdoor access for ruminants.
-Although, outdoor access is not required for birds and pigs, unless the words “free-range” or “pasture” also appear on the packages.
+Certified Humane is an even better choice than organic (20).
+The Certified Humane label ensures continuous outdoor access for ruminants (21).
+Although, outdoor access is not required for birds and pigs unless the words “free-range” or “pasture” also appear on the packages.
 What’s more, Certified Humane prohibits cage confinement, hormones, and subtherapeutic antibiotics.
 Certified Humane represents a significant improvement over conventional standards.

 Animal Welfare Approved

 Currently, the “Animal Welfare Approved” label is as good as it gets.
-Under this seal, animals are ensured continuous access to pasture or range, which means, there are no feedlots.
-What’s more, Animal Welfare Approved prohibits cage confinement, hormones, and subtherapeutic (preventative or growth-promoting) antibiotics.
-Even better, these standards extend to breeding animals, transport and slaughter.
+Under this seal, animals are ensured continuous access to pasture or range, which means, there are no feedlots (22).
+What’s more, Animal Welfare Approved prohibits cage confinement, hormones, and subtherapeutic (preventative or growth-promoting) antibiotics (23).
+Even better, these standards extend to the breeding, transport, and slaughter of animals.
 And just to be sure the farm is in compliance, every Animal Welfare Approved farm is subject to audit.

 What about conscious carnivorism?